Ever heard of the Taxpayer First Act?

 To improve the taxpayer experience, the Taxpayer First Act makes a number of changes that specifically expand the rights of taxpayers and help improve the taxpayer experience.

-A few of these changes specifically benefit low-income taxpayers and help taxpayers understand and complete their taxes (though at the expense of some taxpayer assistance centers):
+A few of these changes specifically benefit low-income taxpayers and help taxpayers complete their taxes (though at the expense of some taxpayer assistance centers):

 The IRS isn’t known for being the most technologically advanced branch of the U.S. government, a gap the Taxpayer First Act aims to shore up through the following mix of IRS technology improvements and electronic options for taxpayers: